damianhakert/damianhakert.github.io/source/posts/2016-12-22-gitlab-8-15-released.html.md

 And the hard work shouldn't even include setting up GitLab.
 [See below]() for the full video, in which we install GitLab and ship a full app, from idea to production, in under Y minutes.
+Before, setting up a place for your repositories, setting up a CI service and making that auto deploy to dynamic environments and deploying all of this on a container scheduler would take weeks.

 This month's Most Valuable Person ([MVP](https://about.gitlab.com/mvp/)) is ***MVP_USER*** ***CONTRIBUTION_OF_MVP_USER***.
 Thanks ***MVP_USER_FIRST_NAME***!